A log resolution for the theta divisor of a hyperelliptic curve: Bertram's blowup construction

-exists, we discuss how to check it is an embedding under some transversality conditions.
-Notation \ref{notation: conormal bundle} is used throughout. \begin{lemma} Let $f: X \to Y$ be a morphism between two smooth projective varieties.
+exists.
+In this section, we explain how to check it is an embedding under suitable transversality conditions. \begin{lemma} Let $f: X \to Y$ be a morphism between two smooth projective varieties.
 Let $F\subseteq Y$ be a smooth divisor.
-If the (scheme-theoretic) preimage $E\colonequals f^{-1}(F)$ is also a smooth divisor, then
+If $E\colonequals f^{-1}(F)$ is also a smooth divisor, then